 The first option is to assemble an in-house (also called insourcing) software team within your organization.
-That means developers will be your employees and work under the same conditions as other company members.
+That means a software development engineer will be your employee and work under the same conditions as other company members.

 While this was quite a common approach some time back, today, it is not so preferred.
 Here are the main pros and cons of in-house software development.

 - More dedication from the team: full-time employees are more interested in your company and put it in the first place over any possible external projects.